Your cart is currently empty!

 Ovasitol

-Ovasitol is my most recommended supplement for insulin resistance, because it is the most researched supplement for women with PCOS.
+Ovasitol is my second most recommended supplement for insulin resistance, because it is the most researched supplement for women with PCOS.
 It is a combination of myo-inositol and d-chiro-inositol in a 40:1 ratio that can help with SO many PCOS symptoms including cravings, weight gain, irregular periods, and infertility.
 It can improve insulin signaling and regulation, enhance the activity of insulin receptors, and reduce inflammation.
 All of this can boost insulin sensitivity and blood sugar balance by promoting the uptake of glucose from the bloodstream!

 Chromium